mundyreimer/mundyreimer.github.io/_posts/2020-12-15-free-energy-principle.md

 $$ D_{KL}( q(T), P(T \mid S)) ) = \int_{}^{} q(T) \big\{ \ln \frac{q(T)} {P(T \mid S)} \big\} \,dT $$

 Which gives us our KL divergence equation.
 And again to ground ourselves, we know that the lower the KL divergence value, the better match we have between our two models.
-The higher the KL value, the more they are different.[^15]
+The higher the KL value, the more they are different.[^15]  Although you can think of the KL divergence as a type of "distance" or "measure" between two distributions, it should be noted that the KL divergence is *not a true distance* given that it is [not symmetric and it does not obey the triangle inequality](http://www.scholarpedia.org/article/Mutual_information#Properties)!
+So just keep that in mind going forward.

 To manipulate this into a form where we can begin to distill out some FEP concepts, we can rearrange this using the property of logarithms[^14],